0u714w/ebay_scraper/README.md

 # Ebay Scraper

 This program is designed to scrape active Ebay listings and create a .csv file containing data from the search.
 The .csv has four columns which are as follows: product name, price, average price of listings, and outliers.
+You can either grab a .csv of the sold listings, the active listings, or both.

 ![](images/main.png)
 ![](images/csv.png)